Quick Facts: Earning an Ed.D. in New Jersey

 Educational Leadership Conferences

-- NJACTE Annual Conference: NJACTE’s flagship event in March showcases the latest developments in teacher education.
+- NJACTE Day of Assessment Conference: NJACTE’s flagship event in March showcases the latest developments in assessment in educator preparation.

 - NJASA/NJAPSA Spring Leadership Conference: This co-hosted event for building-level and district-level administrators usually occurs over three days in May.